 Deus Ex: Human Revolution is a worthy successor to the original and a classic in its own right.
 By improving a formula that’s ten year old, it manages to become a breath of fresh air, introducing open-ended gameplay that’s unlike the linear scripted sequence slogs found in most of today’s action games.
 Better yet, developers have managed to modernize and improve the game, which means it will appeal to anyone - not just die-hard fans of the original game.

 In fact, unlike many reviewers, I will contend that this new version is actually superior to the original.
 Everything that made Deus Ex a classic is included here, for better or worse, but Human Revolution also makes numerous improvements.
 The story is better, the voice-acting is excellent even by today’s standards, the music remains solid, and interaction with NPC characters has been taken to an entirely different level thanks to the introduction of verbal confrontations and the game’s excellent writing.

 Does that mean Human Revolution will be viewed as favorably as the original ten years from now?
 I’m not sure.
 There’s far more competition today, which means even great titles don’t stand out as readily as they once did.
 However, I do think that this game will find itself a niche following just like the original, because despite the passage of time, the gameplay of the Deus Ex series remains unique.
 There’s nothing else like it - at least, there won’t be until the inevitable sequel to Human Revolution hits store shelves.

 - All screenshots and information from Deus Ex: Human Revolution

 This post is part of the series: Deus Ex Reviews

-- Preview of Deus Ex: Human Revolution
+A collection of reviews for Deus Ex: Human Revolution.